 top of page

-Zsolt is the founder director and curator of PH21 Gallery.
-For over a decade, PH21 Gallery has been organising group and solo exhibitions for photographers internationally in Budapest, as well as in collaboration with galleries in Barcelona, Jersey City, and Rome.
+Zsolt is the founder, director, and curator of PH21 Gallery.
+For more than a decade, PH21 Gallery has organized group and solo exhibitions for photographers internationally – originally in Budapest and in collaboration with galleries in Barcelona, Jersey City, and Rome.
+In 2025, the gallery relocated to Barcelona.
+Since 2023, he has served as a juror for Photolucida Critical Mass, and in 2026 he was invited to join Photolucida’s board.

 Research and creative interests: